ashantanu/AI-Notes/NLP_papers.md

 * Attention matrix in transformers
     * Left-to-right: process chunks from ltr.
 Good for autoregressive modelling tasks like LM.
 Looses out when model can benefit from bidirectional context
     * Sparse: Don't compute the full $n^2$ attention matrix. ex.
 Dilated sliding window by [BlockSparse](https://openai.com/blog/block-sparse-gpu-kernels/) in [sparse transformer](https://arxiv.org/pdf/1904.10509)
+    * can plug in the long version into other transformer models.
+[Script](https://github.com/allenai/longformer/blob/master/scripts/convert_model_to_long.ipynb)

 **Misc things**
 : For LM and long document modelling, paper used character level model.